A VAUXHALL dealership has endured a slew of negative publicity after getting into a row with a customer who found drugs in a car he was loaned.

 Speaking to The Mirror, one of the newspapers to carry the story, Page said: ‘When I opened the boot, it had a really strong smell of cannabis and there were two handbags in it, which I opened and found weed, a grinder and a bag of white powder.’

-Having complained to Eden Vauxhall, Page received a phone call from group manager Mark Clifton and it was agreed that the Adam would be returned to the showroom.
+Having complained to Eden Vauxhall, Page received a phone call from the dealer and it was agreed that the Adam would be returned to the showroom.